Spark Capital: Investment approach

 Spark Capital has been known for co-investing with Union Square Ventures.
 Many of Spark Capital's early picks, including Twitter, Tumblr, and Foursquare, were made via partner Bijan Sabet and were joint investments with Union Square Ventures, made by partner Fred Wilson.
 Sabet says that Spark Capital's portfolio companies do not use non-compete agreements, which he says have been a key factor in limiting startup growth in New York and Boston.

+Spark is known for its early Series C investment in Anthropic, turning $75 million into $3 billion.

 Companies

-Spark is has been an early institutional investor in:
+Spark is/has been an early institutional investor in: